ffac/gluon-ssid-changer/README.md

 ```
 ssid_changer = {
-  switch_timeframe = 30,  -- only once every timeframe (in minutes) the SSID will change to OFFLINE
+  switch_timeframe = 30,  -- only once every timeframe (in minutes) the SSID will change to the Offline-SSID
                           -- set to 1440 to change once a day
                           -- set to 1 minute to change every time the router gets offline
   first = 5,              -- the first few minutes directly after reboot within which an Offline-SSID always may be activated (must be <= switch_timeframe)
-  prefix = 'FF_OFFLINE_', -- use something short to leave space for the nodename (no '~' allowed!)
+  prefix = 'FF_Offline_', -- use something short to leave space for the nodename (no '~' allowed!)
   suffix = 'nodename',    -- generate the SSID with either 'nodename', 'mac' or to use only the prefix: 'none'

   tq_limit_enabled = 0,   -- if false, the offline SSID will only be set if there is no gateway reacheable